QuakeMigrate/QuakeMigrate/docs/installation.rst

 This script collates and runs the scripts for each stage in the ``Icequake_Iceland`` and ``Volcanotectonic_Iceland`` examples.
 This process will take a number of minutes.
 Once this has completed successfully, run:

 .. code-block:: bash

     python test_benchmarks.py

 .. note:: If you edited the ``run_test_examples.py`` script to only run the ``Icequake_Iceland`` example, you will also need to edit the ``test_benchmarks.py`` script to reflect this, otherwise the test will report as failed!

-If your installation is working as intended, this should execute with no failures.
+If your installation is working as intended, all tests should complete with no failures.

 C compilers